svelte-librarian/sv-use/packages/website/src/lib/docs/core/elements/get-active-element/index.md

----
-slug: "get-active-element"
-title: "getActiveElement"
+# getActiveElement

-description: "Gets the current active element in the DOM."
+Gets the current active element in the DOM.
-category: "elements"
----

 ## Usage